absulier/Iowa_Liquor_Sales/README.md

 While this folder contains cleaned datasets for sales by store and county, it does not contain the original dataset as it was too large to push to Github.

-##Possible Effects of possible tax increase
+##Possible Effects of tax increase
 The primary stake holder for this project is the Iowa State Tax Board.
 Secondary stake holders include the owners of the liquor stores, these stores' consumers, and every organization that receives money from Iowa state liquor taxes.